yangdinglou/sippy/README.md

-# ASE24-360
+# Sippy

-This repository contains the code for the paper "ASE24-360: Inductive Synthesis of Inductive Heap Predicates", where three different components are presented:
+This repository contains the code for the paper "Inductive Synthesis of Inductive Heap Predicates", where three different components are presented:

 1. **Sippy**: the tool for synthesizing inductive heap predicates from examples, based on open-source tool [Popper](https://github.com/logic-and-learning-lab/Popper), whose benchmark is in the folder `./predicates/experiments`, and implemented in the folder `./popper`.
-2. **VCDryad-benchmark**: the tool and benchmark to generate input graphs for Sippy, shown in the folder `./VCDryad_experiments`.
+2. **Grippy-benchmark**: the tool and benchmark to generate input graphs for Sippy using Grippy, shown in the folder `./graphgen_experiments`.
 3. **SuSLik-benchmark**: the benchmark that uses output of Sippy to synthesize heap-manipulating programs by SuSLik, shown in the folder `./suslik_experiments`.